You served your country. Now you’re ready to prioritize your future, embrace hands-on learning, and pursue a rewarding career.

 - Military Family Education ProgramGives tuition assistance to family members of qualified members of the Pennsylvania National Guard.

 - Federal Tuition Assistance (FTA)Gives tuition assistance to active duty members and members of the Army Reserve and Army National Guard.
+Service members should speak with their Educational Services Officer (ESO) or counselor within their Military Service prior to enrolling at Penn College.

 - Licensing and Certification Test ReimbursementOffers reimbursement for licensing or certification tests required to work in certain fields.